-Fannie Mae is a government-sponsored enterprise that was chartered by Congress in 1938 pursuant to the Federal National Mortgage Association Charter Act to support liquidity, stability and affordability in the secondary mortgage market, where existing mortgage-backed assets are purchased and sold.
+Fannie Mae is a government-sponsored enterprise that was established by Congress in 1938 to support liquidity, stability and affordability in the secondary mortgage market, where existing mortgage-backed assets are purchased and sold.
 Our charter does not permit us to originate loans and lend money directly to consumers in the primary mortgage market.
 Our most significant activities are securitizing mortgage loans originated by lenders into Fannie Mae mortgage-backed securities and purchasing mortgage loans and mortgage-backed securities for our mortgage portfolio.
 Fannie Mae has been securitizing mortgage loans since 1981 and has issued over \$9.7 trillion of mortgage-backed securities during that time.
 We have been the largest issuer of mortgage-backed securities on an annual basis since 1990.
 We serve as the trustee of all trusts for our mortgage-backed securities.
 See "THE TRUST DOCUMENTS" for further information about our role as trustee.